dbt-labs/docs.getdbt.com/website/docs/docs/contributing/adapter-development/1-what-are-adapters.md

 id: "1-what-are-adapters"
 ---

-Below's a quick intro to why adapters need to exist and how they are currently constructed.
+This is a quick intro as to why adapters need to exist and how they are currently constructed.
 For any questions you may have, don't hesitate to ask in the [#adapter-ecosystem](https://getdbt.slack.com/archives/C030A0UF5LM) Slack channel.
 The community is very helpful and likely has experienced a similar issue as you.

 ## No one ever: "Aren't all databases the same?"